nymea/nymea-docs/src/pages/documentation/developers/clients/nymea-app-lib.md

 ## nymea:app

-nymea:app, while being a client implementation, is structured in a way that it provides a Qt library that wraps the entire [JSONRPC API](raw-api) in a Qt like fashion.
+nymea:app, while being a client application, is structured in a way that it provides a Qt library that wraps the entire [JSONRPC API](raw-api) in a Qt like fashion.
 It can be used in C++ projects as well as imported in a QML app to have all nymea features available in QML.